OrbiGenAI-Innovations-Lab/Maternity-Care-Modeling-Predicting-Pregnancy-Outcomes-and-Mode-of-Delivery/README.md

 List and briefly describe the machine learning and deep learning models you used in your project.
 Include any special considerations or hyperparameters.

-- Logistic Regression/Random Forest
+- Logistic Regression/Random Forest/SVM
 - Regression Models
 - Neural Networks (CNN or RNN)
 - Predictive Modeling

--
+## Model Workflow

 <!---
 *Model Architecture:*